Mishaa1/leap/README.md

 ## Setup

 Before getting Leap installed you need to have Python 3.7 and Golang 1.10 installed.
 A good guide on how to get Golang up and running can be found [here](https://golang.org/doc/code.html).
 For Python, you can use a distribution such as [Anaconda](https://www.anaconda.com/distribution/#download-section).
+The requirements.txt has the information for the leap conda environment setup needed.

 #### Protoc compiler and runtime
 First you need to install the protoc compiler and runtime.
 This is necessary to get protocol buffers to work.
 Protocol buffers are used to serialize and deserialize the data transmitted through Leap.
 The protoc compiler and runtime can be installed by executing the commands below in your terminal.